ixtendio/gofre/README.md

       2. `/a/**`
          1. `/a/b/c/d/e/f` => true

-Comparing with other libraries, _GOFre_ does not require to declare the path patterns in a specific order so that the match to work as you expect.
+Compared to other libraries, _GOFre_ does not require you to declare the path patterns in a specific order so that the match can work as you expect.

 For example, these path matching patterns (assuming we handle only GET requests) can be declared in any order in your code:

 1. `/users/john/{lastName}`
 2. `/users/john/doe`